Smithers Secondary School: History

 The first high school students in Smithers attended classes in the Old Scott Hall.
 The first one room high school was located where Muheim Memorial Elementary school now stands.
 Then, in 1927, a two-room school house was built which accommodated approximately 60 students.
 As the population of Smithers steadily grew, so did the number of students.
 Starting in 1963, students in the junior grades were gradually moved from Smithers Secondary to Chandler Park Junior Secondary School.
 In 1978 Smithers Senior Secondary School was built at 4408 3rd Ave.
 It enrolled 400 students in Grades 10-12 and was staffed by 23 full-time and 4 part-time teachers.
 In 1981, the Grade Nine students were once again moved from Chandler Park to SSS.
-There was an expansive addition which also included a theatre in 2000.
+Commencing in the Fall of 1988, construction began on an expansive addition to S.S.S., which included a theatre, with the new wing and theatre opening in September 1989.

 In 2004 "Chandler Park Middle School" closed down and Smithers Senior Secondary School became Smithers Secondary School accommodating Grades 8–12.
 Increasing enrolment since that time has required the School District to put up 8 portables.